 While the exchange between Representative Gregorio Sablan from the Northern Mariana Islands and Secretary DeVos may not have received as much attention, Representative Sablan raised a very important issue regarding the Department’s approval of state ESSA plans that do not consider the performance of historically underserved students.
 In the following clip, Representative Sablan uses data from All4Ed to help make his case.

 In other news, in partnership with the College in High School Alliance, All4Ed recently released a video on how federal Title I funding can be used to support dual enrollment, concurrent enrollment, and early college high schools—collectively known as “college in high schools” programs.
 These programs allow students to complete college-level course work during high school and are effective models to improve college access, affordability, and completion, particularly for students from low-income families and students of color.
 ESSA encourages and allows states and districts to use Title I funding to support college in high school programs as key strategies for preparing students for college and careers.

-This blog post represents a slightly edited transcript of the April 12 episode of Federal Flash, the Alliance for Excellent Education’s five-minute (or less!) video series on important developments in education policy in Washington, DC.
-The video version is embedded below.
-For an alert when the next episode of Federal Flash is available, email at email@example.com.
+This blog post represents a slightly edited transcript of the April 12 episode of Federal Flash, All4Ed’s five-minute (or less!) video series on important developments in education policy in Washington, DC.
+For an alert when the next episode of Federal Flash is available, email at firstname.lastname@example.org.